lechmazur/writing/README.md

 | Claude 3 Haiku | 20 | 5.83 | 20 | 5.97 |

-Excluding any one LLM from grading also does not siginificantly change the rankings.
+Excluding any one LLM from grading also does not significantly change the rankings.
 For example, here is what happens when LLama 3.1 405B is excluded:
 ### Ranking after Excluding LLama 3.1 405B from Grading

 | LLM                | Old Rank | Old Mean | New Rank | New Mean |